dscho/pagefind-xkcd-demo/content/comics/2012-4-9-lakes-and-oceans.md

   James Cameron has said that he didn't know its song would be so beautiful.
 He didn't close the door in time.
 He's sorry.
 img: https://imgs.xkcd.com/comics/lakes_and_oceans.png
 ---

-((Map of lakes and oceans showing the depths of various lakes and ocean attributes))

-Lakes and Oceans

-Depths and animal

-ship

-boat lengths are to scale; horizontal distance is not

-Fun Fact: The Edmund Fitzgerald, The Kursk, and The Lusitania all sank in water shallower than they were long.

-Edmund Fitzgerald

-Lake Superior

-Lake Michigan

-Lake Huron

-Lake Erie

-Lake Ontario

-Death Valley

-Great Slave Lake

-Crater Lake

-Loch Ness

-Lake Baikal

-Burj Khalifa

-Kursk

-Lusitania

-Aircraft carrier

-Titanic

-Seawise Giant (largest ship ever)

-Free-diving depth record

-Andrea Gail (probably)

-Scuba record

-Bike tires go flat

-Pressure at this deapth would force water up a household faucet

-Emperor penguin

-Ohio-class nuclear sub depth limit

-Typhoon-class nuclear sub depth limit

-Blue whale

-Leahterback turtle

-Deepwater horizion

-Dead sea

-Kola borehole: Soviet project to try to drill through the Earth's crust to the mantle just to see what would happen.
+[A Map of lakes and oceans showing the depths of various lakes and ocean attributes.]

+Lakes and Oceans Depths and animal/ship/boat lengths are to scale; horizontal distance is not.

+Fun Fact: The *Edmund Fitzgerald*, The Kursk, and The Lusitania all sank in water shallower than they were long.

+[Vertical axis of depths, ranging from 1,000 m to 12,000 m.]

+{| class="wikitable"

+ | Edmund Fitzgerald

+ |-

+ | Lake Superior

+ |-

+ | Lake Michigan

+ |-

+ | Lake Huron

+ |-

+ | Lake Erie

+ |-

+ | Lake Ontario

+ |-

+ | Death Valley

+ |-

+ | Great Slave Lake

+ |-

+ | Crater Lake

+ |-

+ | Loch Ness

+ |-

+ | Lake Baikal

+ |-

+ | Burj Khalifa

+ |-

+ | Kursk

+ |-

+ | Lusitania

+ |-

+ | Aircraft Carrier

+ |-

+ | Titanic

+ |-

+ | Seawise Giant (largest ship ever)

+ |-

+ | Free-diving depth record

+ |-

+ | Scuba record

+ |-

+ | Andrea Gail (probably)

+ |-

+ | Bike tires go flat

+ |-

+ | Pressure at this depth would pop the cork into a champagne bottle

+ |-

+ | Pressure at this depth would force water back up a household faucet

+ |-

+ | Emperor penguin

+ |-

+ | Ohio-class nuclear sub depth limit

+ |-

+ | Typhoon-class nuclear sub depth limit

+ |-

+ | Blue whale

+ |-

+ | Leatherback turtle

+ |-

+ | Deepwater horizion

+ |-

+ | Oil well

+ |-

+ | Dead sea

+ |-

+ | Kola borehole: Soviet project to try to drill through the Earth's crust to the mantle just to see what would happen.
 Russians are awesome.

+ |-

-Chilean mine
+ | Chilean mine

-   collapse
+ |-

+ | Collapse

+ |-

-   miner refuge
+ | Miner refuge

+ |-

-Sperm whales dive this deep (they come up covered in wounds and sucker marks, so presumably there are big squid down here?  ... man, we know nothing about the ocean.)
+ | Sperm whales dive this deep.
+They come up covered in wounds and sucker marks, so presumably there are big squid down here? ...
+Man, we know nothing about the ocean.

+ |-

-Mid-ocean ridge
+ | Mid-ocean ridge

+ |-

-Titanic (sunk bow & stern)
+ | Titanic (sunk bow & stern)

+ |-

+ | At this depth, if you shoot a hole in a pressurized scuba tank, instead of air rushing out, water rushes in.

+ |-

-Abyssal plain
+ | Abyssal plain

+ |-

-Alvin depth limit
+ | Alvin depth limit

+ |-

-David Bowie & Freddie Mercury
+ | David Bowie & Freddie Mercury

+ |-

-Puerto Rico Trench
+ | Puerto Rico Trench

+ |-

-Milwaukee Deep
+ | Milwaukee Deep

+ |-

-Marianas Trench
+ | Marianas Trench

+ |-

-Challenger Deep
+ | Challenger Deep

+ |-

-Mysterious door which James cameron built his sub to reach and open.
+ | Mysterious door which James Cameron built his sub to reach and open.
 He will not say what he found within.

+ |-

+ | The abyss.
+It's rude to stare.

+ |-

-Mauna Kea, Hawaii (accurate horizontal scale)
+ | Mauna Kea, Hawaii (accurate horizontal scale)

+ |-

-Marianas trench
+ | Marianas trench (accurate horizontal scale)

-OIL
+ |-

+ | Oil

+ |}